nrgtwithers/paletopia/README.md

 [ ] Local Storage
 [ ] Plan Presentation

-### development log
+## Development Log

 #### Thursday, December 13th, 2018

 We recieved the assignment for project 1.
 We were assigned groups.
 Our group is Ian, Nina, and Minoj.
-The initial repo is set up on Ian's github account.
+The initial repo is set up.